zahranoviana/gema-r-microbiology-workshop-1-early-user/README.md

 After creating all three plots, discuss:

-1. **Which soil type appears to have higher bacterial abundance?**
+1. **Which carbon source appears to support faster growth?**
-2. **Does the Treatment group appear different from the Control group?**
+2. **Which carbon source has higher viable cell counts?**
-3. **Does soil moisture appear to be associated with bacterial abundance?**
+3. **Does OD600 appear to increase with CFU/mL?**
-4. **Which plot provides the clearest answer to each question?**

-> 💡 **Remember:** A visual pattern is an observation, not proof of a biological effect.
-Statistical testing is needed to evaluate whether an observed difference or relationship has statistical support.
+4. **Why might OD600 and CFU/mL not always show exactly the same pattern?**
+5. **Which plot best describes bacterial growth over time?**

+> 💡 **Remember:** OD600 measures optical density, whereas CFU/mL estimates viable culturable cells.
+These measurements describe different aspects of bacterial growth and may not always change proportionally.
+>
 ---

 # 🧠 4.11 Choosing the Right Plot